 In March-May, you should think about planting your second early and main crop varieties.

+Here’s when to start growing potatoes.
 First early potatoes are the earliest to mature, and should be planted between February and April.
 They’ll be ready to harvest from May to August, so perfect for those early summer garden parties and picnics.
 Here are the most common first early varieties:

 Pentland Javelin seed potatoes produce a white-skinned potato with firm flesh.
 They’re ideal for steaming or boiling.